Brand Copywriting And Content Marketing Trends in 2019

 Today, content marketing reflects the evolution in communication style between customer and brand.
 Instead of the old, one-sided message brands pushed on customers, branded copywriting, video, and other forms of content are open for two-way engagement with customers.

-A terrific example of this shift is immortalized in Dove’s viral video, “You’re more beautiful than you think”, which gained 114 million views in a single month, making it the most viewed video advertisement of all time.
+A terrific example of this shift is immortalized in Dove’s viral video, “You’re more beautiful than you think”, which gained 114 million views in a single month.
+It was the most viewed video advertisement of all time.
 The idea stemmed from marketing research that showed just 4% of women consider themselves beautiful.

 The term Content Marketing as it has appeared in recent years is no longer deemed side work tasked to marketing interns.
 Content marketing is marketing.
 While content marketing is still a relatively new phenomenon, it is the key to engaging with customers, generating new leads, and building a large, loyal brand following.

-As content marketing continues to dominate and customers continue to demand more from brands, these copywriting trends will guide content creation and consumption in 2019.
+Content marketing trends in 2019 will continue to dominate and customers continue to demand more from brands.
+And these copywriting trends will guide content creation and consumption in 2019.

-Customers are equipped with more knowledge than ever before, so they can read your brand (and your competitors’ brands) like a wide open storybook.
+Customers are equipped with more knowledge than ever before.
+They can read your brand (and your competitors’ brands) like a wide open storybook.
 Customers expect genuine content from their brands so they can quickly determine whether the brand aligns with their lifestyle.
 Brands can attract and retain more customers by creating consistent, authentic content.

-Authentic content means blogs, videos, social media posts, podcast episodes, speaking engagements, and other content forms that contribute to the customer brand experience while aligning with the brand’s vision and values.
+Authentic content means blogs, videos, social media posts, podcast episodes, speaking engagements, and other content forms.
+All of these contribute to the customer brand experience while aligning with the brand’s vision and values.

 Creating authentic, branded content is no longer an option for brands that want to stay in business.
 When 86% of customers say that authenticity is a key factor in deciding what brands they choose to support, a brand’s content becomes crucial to a brand’s success.
 Consistent, authentic content builds trust, and customer trust is the holy grail for brands.